universal-packages/universal-core/README.md

 ## Core Module

 Core modules need to be built as a conventional class with some required and optional methods.
 Modules are meant to be a modularized piece of logic that provides encapsulated capabilities to be used all across the project.
-If possible and in case the user want modules to be shared globally, a `subject` property needs to be set for core to set it as a global, in the example below a `redisModule` global variable equal to the `subject` property will be set.
+If possible and in case the user want modules to be shared globally, a `subject` property needs to be set for core to set it as a global, in the example below a `redisSubject` global variable equal to the `subject` property will be set.

 ```js
 import { CoreModule } from '@universal-packages/core'